Thomas Baker Slick Sr.: Turnaround

 Slick hurriedly informed Shaffer and instructed him to send experienced lease traders.
 Meanwhile, he quickly capped the well and spread fresh dirt on the pools of oil spilled by the gusher, thereby hoping to keep the new find a secret.
 Slick also quietly made cash deposits to reserve all the horses and buggies in Cushing to hamper the efforts of competing lease bidders who were sure to descend on the area when news of the strike became widespread.
 Slick's efforts were successful for a few days, but on March 21, 1912, the Cushing Democrat proclaimed to the world that a "Splendid Oil Find" had taken place.
 The great rush to the area began.
 The Tryon Star wrote: “Our old friend Tom Slick the oilman has struck it rich…Slick has been plugging away for several years and has put down several dry holes...He deserves this success and here’s hoping that it will make Tom his millions.”

 It soon turned out that Wheeler No. 1 was the first producing well in what would be called the Drumright-Cushing field, which would produce for the next 35 years.
 At its peak in 1917, the field produced 330,000 BPD of oil.
 This well was added to the National Register of Historic Places on March 14, 1983.
 Although the natural well pressure in the well has long since dropped too low to support primary oil production, secondary recovery techniques have enabled the well to keep producing at lower rates.
 It was still producing as of March 17, 2012, when the city of Drumright celebrated its centennial.

 Wheeler No. 1 not only made Frank Wheeler a very rich man, but it made a positive change in Tom Slick's fortunes.
 For the next 18 years his leases and wells paid off handsomely and consistently.
 He had plays in some of major domestic fields, including Pioneer, Tonkawa, Papoose, and Seminole.
 By 1929, he was called the largest independent oil operator in the United States with a net worth estimated between $35 million and $100 million.
 Never again did anyone call him "Dry Hole Slick."
-His nickname had become "King of the Wildcatters."
+His nickname became "Tom Slick - King of the Wildcatters."

+The Slick Oil Co. was founded in October 1914 and for a rumored $2,000,000 took over the property of Thomas Baker Slick Sr. in the Cushing field, to wit: 30 wells producing 4,414bpd and a large acreage.
+The company was a 50-50 joint venture of Okla Oil Co. (renamed Tidal Oil Co. when it became part of Tide Water Oil Co. ca. 1916) and Milliken Oil Co. (which became part of Sinclair Oil & Refining Corp in 1916).